a01287852-cmd/Carbon-Footprint-Calculator/README.md

 3. Make sure your Visual Studio is updated.
 4. Start the app.

-The app is still in process.
+The app has finished development in 12/11/2025.

 This app features libraries such as NumPy, Pandas, and a functional calulator to approximate your monthly and yearly carbon emissions.